infor-design/enterprise/components/datagrid/datagrid.md

 ```

+## Column Settings
+-   **Text** Formats the display value as a straight text element in the grid cell.
+-   **Input** Move focus to the adjacent column's cell.
+There is no wrap at the end or beginning of columns.

+## Formatters

+-   **Text** Formats the display value as a straight text element in the grid cell.
+-   **Input** Move focus to the adjacent column's cell.
+There is no wrap at the end or beginning of columns.

 ## Keyboard Shortcuts

 -   **Tab  **The initial tab enters the grid with focus on the first cell of the first row, often a header.
 A second tab moves out of the grid to the next tab stop on the page.
 Once focus is established in the grid, a TAB into or a Shift Tab into the grid will return to the cell which last had focus.